 Standing Up On Roaring Earth – Yasuharu Takanashi (Naruto Shippuden OST)

 I will always defend Naruto because it has some of the best fight scenes in any medium, closely followed by its music.
-As I will state further down, Takanashi is good at his job because he mixes genres.
+As I will state further, Takanashi is good at his job because he mixes genres.

 Roar Of The Fire Dragon King – Yasuharu Takanashi (Fairy Tail OST)